 Finally, what warranty is offered by the computer manufacturer?
 How long is the warranty?
 Does the warranty cover both hardware and software issues?

 Warranty can cause frustrations for most users.
 We highly recommend that a computer only be considered if it has at least a one-year warranty.
-Many cheap computers will only come with a 90 day warranty; meaning if a part goes bad, you will have to pay for the part as well as the service.
+Many cheap computers only come with a 90 day warranty; meaning if a part goes bad, you pay for the part as well as the service.
 This may not be an issue for users who just need a cheap computer and are willing to replace parts and service the computer.